navya26s/UNIT-2-/README.md

 # Adding an 'A' to STEM
+> I have no hesitation in saying we need to add the letter ‘A’…an education devoid of arts… is an empty, half-brain kind of education. - Howard Gardner, Harvard University education professor

+STEM stands for science, technology, engineering, and mathematics.
+STEAM stands for science, technology, engineering, arts and mathematics.

+Arts play an integral part in our lives.
+They offer scope of new discoveries while opening doors to creativity and innovation.

+However, there remain certain soft skills a computer simply cannot replicate in the workplace: teamwork, cooperation, creativity and adaptation to change, to name a few.
+These changes, as well as the growing emphasis on soft skills across industries and roles, are creating the need for curricula that integrate STEM with the arts.
+By integrating the arts into STEM, STEAM-focused curricula incorporate the study of the humanities, language arts, dance, drama, music, visual arts, design, new media and more.

+When looking at STEM vs. STEAM, the difference lies in the way they approach scientific concepts.
+STEM focuses explicitly on the hard scientific, technological, engineering or mathematical skills to drive progress or create a new concept.
+In STEAM curricula, per The Conversation, students leverage both hard and soft skills to solve problems.

 ## Art X Science

 ## Deep Dream Generator
 Deep Dream is a program of computer vision that was created by one of Google’s engineers Alex Mordvintsev.
 This uses a convolutional neural network to find and enhance patterns in images via algorithmic pareidolia, thereby formulating a Dream-like hallucinogenic appearance within deliberately over-processed images.